Amourspirit/OooDev_Tute/docs/tute_ss.rst

             .. group-tab:: None

 Each sheet is represented by a Worksheet object and you can use the Calc class to return it's properties.
-:py:meth:`~.Calc.get_sheet_names` will return all sheets in the workbook given as an argument.
+:external+ooodev:py:meth:`~ooodev.office.calc.Calc.get_sheet_names` will return all sheets in the workbook given as an argument.
-A particular Worksheet object is returned using :py:meth:`~.Calc.get_sheet` with the Workbook and sheet name string as arguments, and :py:meth:`~.Calc/get_sheet_name` with a Worksheet object argument returns teh Worksheet name.
+A particular Worksheet object is returned using :external+ooodev:py:meth:`~ooodev.office.calc.Calc.get_sheet` with the Workbook and sheet name string as arguments, and :external+ooodev:py:meth:`~ooodev.office.calc.Calc.get_sheet_name` with a Worksheet object argument returns teh Worksheet name.
-Finally, you can use :py:meth:`~.Calc.get_active_sheet` of a Workbook object to get the workbook’s active sheet, and from there the name.
+Finally, you can use :external+ooodev:py:meth:`~ooodev.office.calc.Calc.get_active_sheet` of a Workbook object to get the workbook’s active sheet, and from there the name.
 The active sheet is the sheet that is displayed when the workbook is opened on your computer.

 .. _tute_ss_get_sheet_cells: